akcryptoguy/motd/README.md

 Use at your own risk :)

 To update your location for weather, update "weathercity" and "weatherurl" with your nearest major city supported by AccuWeather.
+You can also personalize other variables.

 ```
 sudo nano /etc/update-motd.d/00-header